Malaysian Ringgit Crisis: Did it Bottom Out?

 Will this trend continue alongside movements in Malaysian bond markets, slow export growth, and issues surrounding the fiscal budget?

-Out of those three factors, budget problems arguably show the greatest potential of battering the ringgit worse.
+Looking at each of those three factors, budget problems show the greatest potential of battering the ringgit worse.

 A ten-year chart of the Malaysian ringgit compared to the US dollar.
 Is it a currency in terminal decline, or on the verge of recovery?
 The answer is open to your interpretation.